JeftaDirksen/StoragenodesGraph/README.md

 - Ensure storage nodes are accessible from the container
 - Check that nodes are responding on port 14002
 - Verify the API endpoints are correct
-- Check collector logs: `docker compose logs storage-node-graphs`
+- Check collector logs: `docker compose logs storage-nodes-graph`

 ### Graph not updating